 I want a quote.
 What information does Sinetech need from me?

-There is no standard "one size fits all" system; without this data, we are UNABLE to give a quotation.
+There is no standard “one size fits all” system; without data specific to your lifestyle and power footprint, we are UNABLE to give a quotation.
 If you are not sure of the answers, please speak to your local electrician or an electrical engineer:

 - Should the system be grid tie ?
 Check with your municipality if this is allowed.